Review & Obtain Free Louisiana Divorce Records

 Find out if someone in Louisiana is divorced, free of charge.

-Whether you’re searching for your own divorce records or someone else’s, this right is provided through Louisiana’s Public Records Law.
+Whether you’re searching for your own divorce records or someone else’s, this right is provided through Louisiana’s Public Records Law and the federal Freedom of Information Act (FOIA).

 Divorce or dissolution of marriage records can help you learn more about a person in your life, or they can be a key tool for a genealogy search if someone is trying to learn more about their family history.
 You may also need to request an official copy of a divorce certificate to provide one’s marital status for a specific legal or business reason.